When the Ladies were not yet Ministers ,

 The quality as color print colored by hand only additionally unknown to Richardson, but as such a manner made out elsewhere, too.

-Uniformly browned, but three sides with about 1,5 + below 3 cm broad margin as worth emphasizing in case of the mezzotintos which often are trimmed hard. – Below in the free plate field and margin an old repaired paper loss up to 2.5-4.5 cm and a quite minimal loss in the most outer left margin.
+Uniformly browned, but margins on three sides about 1.5 & below 3 cm wide as worth emphasizing in case of the mezzotintos which often are trimmed hard. – Below in the free plate field and margin an old repaired paper loss up to 2.5-4.5 cm and a quite minimal loss in the most outer left margin.

 – – Deserter taking leave of his Wife.
 The parting in handcuffs before the cottage, consoled by the mate, cheered up by the unloved comrades.
 As before.
 21⅞ × 17⅞ in (55.5 × 45.5 cm).

-Plate 3 of the set or The Great Promise. – Without Smith’s address. – At the sides mostly with 1.5, above with 2 + below with 3 cm broad margin. – Uniformly browned as before, but without paper losses.
+Plate 3 of the set or The Great Promise. – Without Smith’s address. – Margins laterally mostly 1.5, above 2 & below 3 cm wide. – Uniformly browned as before, but without paper losses.

 Salaman-Holme plate CVII. – Plate 4 of the set or